I am going to try to answer these question in this post

 A review of Mary Heilmann exhibition, ‘Looking at pictures’ at the Whitechapel Gallery in London

-‘Carmilita’ (2004) & ‘Franz West’ (1995), I liked their freeness.
-They felt spontaneous even though they must have been carefully contemplated.
+In the paintings, ‘Carmilita’ (2004) & ‘Franz West’ (1995), I liked their freeness.
+They felt unconstrained and spontaneous even though I suspect they were carefully contemplated and planned.
 There are physical traces of thought and play as if Mary Heilmann was attempting to control and balance the accidents.
-I’m sure she made other versions of these paintings as it is hard to control the failures that naturally occur when working this way.
-Pulling paintings back from the brink of collapse would have potentially spoiled this free way of working.
-The solution would be to try again and do another painting capturing and capitalising on the freeness without overworking the painting.
+I’m sure she made other versions of these paintings as it was difficult to control the failures that naturally occur when working this way.
+Pulling pictures back from the brink of collapse would have potentially spoiled this free way of working.
+I’m sure repetition would have been the solution to keep the paintings lose.

-Mary Heilmann’s work clearly shows she cares passionately about non-representational visual language and the joy of life.
-Her choice of colours, light and volume are a treat.
-I really enjoyed the exhibition and would recommend checking out the exhibition.
+There is bristling energy in Mary Heilmann’s work as she harnesses nature.
+She clearly shows she cares passionately about non-representational visual language and the joy of life.
+Mary’s choice of colours, light and volume are a treat and fill you with warmth from the California sun.
+I really enjoyed the exhibition and would recommend checking out it out.
+I’m sure it will inspire some vibrant new work in my studio.